schlatterbeck/pgapy/README.rst

 ------------

 PGAPack_ has the concept of user functions.
-These allow customization of different areas of a genetic algorihm.
+These allow customization of different areas of a genetic algorithm.
 In Python they are implemented as methods that can be changed in a derived class.
 One of the methods that *must* be implemented in a derived class is the ``evaluate`` function (although technically it is not a user function in PGAPack).
 It